GJDuck/e9patch/doc/e9tool-user-guide.md

 Similarly, `op[0].base` will be *undefined* if the first operand of the instruction is not a memory operand.

-Any test that uses an undefined value will fail.
+Any comparison that uses an undefined value will fail.
 For example, both of the tests (`op[3] == 0x1`) and (`op[3] != 0x1`) will
 fail, despite each test being the negation of the other.
 The explicit Boolean operators (`not`, `and`, and `or`) treat failure